 Cezanne’s portraiture at the NPG

-1930s America at the RA
+Dalí / Duchamp at the RA

-The RA closes the year with a look at two giants of twentieth century art in Dalí / Duchamp (October 7 – January 3) which is the first exhibition to throw light on their surprising relationship and its influence on the work of both artists.
+The RA closes the year with a look at two giants of twentieth century art in Dalí / Duchamp (October 7 2017 – January 3 2018) which is the first exhibition to throw light on their surprising relationship and its influence on the work of both artists.

 Bringing together around 60 works, including some of Dalí’s most inspired and technically accomplished paintings and sculptures, and Duchamp’s ground breaking assemblages and readymades, the exhibition will showcase some less familiar photographs by Dalí and paintings by Duchamp together with correspondence and collaborations between the two artists.

-Autumn ushers in Rachel Whiteread (September 12 – February 4), which celebrates 25 years of her sculpture and includes works such as Ghost (1990), Untitled (100 Spaces) (1995) and Untitled (Staircase) (2001) alongside works that have never been previously exhibited.
+Autumn at the Gallery ushers in Rachel Whiteread (September 12 2017 – February 4 2018), which celebrates 25 years of her sculpture and includes works such as Ghost (1990), Untitled (100 Spaces) (1995) and Untitled (Staircase) (2001) alongside works that have never been previously exhibited.